 Sixth Form entry criteria

-All candidates are expected to achieve a minimum of five GCSEs at grade 9 to 5 and at least grade 7 or 8 in the A Level subjects to be studied, or equivalent subjects.
+All candidates are expected to achieve a minimum of five GCSEs at grade 9 to 5 and at least grade 7 in the A Level subjects to be studied, or equivalent subjects.

 Senior School & Sixth Form Interviews

 Senior School and Sixth Form applicants will be invited to attend a short interview with a member of our Senior Leadership Team.
 There is no need for any coaching for this interview, we encourage children to be spontaneous with their answers.

 If your child is offered a place at Embley you will need to complete all the paperwork included in our acceptance pack which will be sent to you at the time of offer.
 We will ask for payment of an acceptance deposit to secure the place.

 A waiting list may be available for children who have reached an appropriate standard in our entrance assessments where the year group is full.

 All pupils who join us at one of our younger entry points will enjoy a full career at Embley, proceeding through our Senior School to study GCSEs and onto our Sixth Form to study A Levels.